-One day micromass cultures were incubated in Cell tracker dye (Invitrogen Molecular Probes, CMTPX, C34552) diluted at a final concentration of 2.5μ M in pre-warmed DPBS (GIBCO, Invitrogen 14287080) for 30 minutes at 37°C. Hoechst (1 μg/ml) was used to label nuclei by incubating the cells for the last 5 minutes of the 30 minutes incubation.
-Cells were placed in fresh media and incubated for one hour prior to imaging.
-Movies are time lapse of Z-scan stacks (1.5 μm steps, 30 μm thick) imaged every 5 minutes using a MPSP5 (Leica)

-confocal microscope using a 20x magnification water-dipping lens (Numerical aperture 1.0, Leica 507701) equipped with cell culture chamber.
-Wild type, control cultures and mutant cultures ($Tbx4^{lox/lox};RetRV5Cre$) were imaged concomitantly in the same petri dish (60 mm Nunclon delta surface).
-Tracking of cells in movies was performed manually using IMARIS 8.2.0 (Bitplane] for 80 frames (7H15m) before the onset of cell compaction.
+One-day-old micromass cultures were incubated in CellTracker dye (Invitrogen Molecular Probes, CMTPX, C34552) diluted to a final concentration of 2.5 μ M in pre-warmed DPBS (Gibco, 14287080) for 30 min at 37°C. Hoechst-33342 (1 μ g/ml; Invitrogen) was used to label nuclei by incubating the cells for the last 5 min of the 30 min incubation.
+Cells were placed in fresh media and incubated for 1 h prior to imaging.
+Movies are time lapses of z-scan stacks (1.5 μ m steps, 30 μ m thick) imaged every 5 min using an MPSP5 (Leica) confocal microscope with a 20× magnification water-dipping lens (numerical aperture 1.0; Leica, 507701) equipped with cell culture chamber.
+Wild-type, control cultures and mutant cultures (Tbx4^{lox/lox};RetRV5Cre) were imaged concomitantly in the same Petri dish (60 mm Nunclon delta surface).
+Tracking of cells in movies was performed manually using IMARIS 8.2.0 (Bitplane) for 80 frames (7H15 m) before the onset of cell compaction.